 While it's estimated that there are over 1,000 varieties of banana grown today, by far the most popular is the Cavendish banana, making up approximately 47% of worldwide production.
 Up until the first half of the 20th century, however, the most common variety was the Gros Michel, or "Big Mike" banana.
 Gros Michel bananas had thick, study peels, and grew in large, dense bunches that made them easy to ship.
 In the 1950s, a fungus known as Panama disease all but wiped out production, forcing cultivators to switch to varieties resistant to the disease, including the Cavendish.

-Opened in 1976 and located in Hesperia, California, the Banana Club Museum contains more than 17,000 banana items.
-Most artifacts have been donated by members of the official Banana Club, of which there are over 35,000 in 27 different countries.
+Opened in 1976 and located in Hesperia, California, the International Banana Club Museum once contained more than 17,000 banana items.
+Most artifacts were been donated by members of the official Banana Club, of which there are over 35,000 in 27 different countries.